simon3z/visionpdftext/README.md

 - Simple command‑line interface.
 - Supports custom OpenAI model, API key, and base URL.

+## Context File

+The file `CONVENTIONS.md` contains the context used to instruct aider about the project's purpose and library usage.
+It serves as a reference for developers and contributors to understand the design decisions and conventions followed in this repository.

 ## Prerequisites

 | Requirement | Version |